amr1k/k8s-node-labeller/README.md

 # K8S Node Labeller
-This yaml manifest contains an example of how a k8s node can be labelled automatically using a daemonset (applied via gitops)
+This repo provides an example of how a k8s node can be labelled automatically using a daemonset (applied via gitops)

 This can be applied using kubectl: